 Employees are not required to report information disclosed at public awareness events (e.g., "Take Back the Night," vigils, protests, survivor speak-outs, or other public forums in which students may disclose sexual harassment.
+To the extent the College is notified of conduct that reasonably may constitute sex-based harassment from a public awareness event, the College is not obligated to act in response to the information, unless it indicates an imminent and serious threat to the health or safety of a Complainant or other persons.
 The College may provide information about Title IX and available College and community resources and support at public awareness events.
+The College shall use information learned from public awareness events to prevent sex-based harassment, including by providing tailored training to address alleged sex-based harassment in a particular part of the College's education program or activity, or at a specific location when information indicates there may be multiple incidents of sex-based harassment.